 - Select a major you will enjoy and be happy with, even if you do not go to law school or in case there is a gap between college and law school.

 - Be bold in choosing your major.
 There is no one-size-fits-all major for law school.

 - Discuss your interests with the pre-law advisor.

 Membership in Pre-law Society is open to any student with an interest in pre-law studies.
-Information about club meetings can be found on the Pre-law Advising D2L page.
+Information about club meetings can be found on the Pre-law Advising Canvas page.
 You can also view meetings and other information by following Pre-Law Society on social media: